piffpaffpuff/woocommerce-delivery-notes/readme.md

 #### How can I translate the plugin?

 Upload your language file to `/wp-content/languages/plugins/` (create this folder if it doesn't exist).
 WordPress will then load the language.
 Make sure you use the same locale as in your configuration and the correct plugin locale ie. `woocommerce-delivery-notes-it_IT.mo/.po`.
 Also, complete custom English wording is possible with that, just use a language file like `woocommerce-delivery-notes-en_US.mo/.po`.

-And finally get in contact if you would like to add your translation to the standard distribution.
+Get in contact if you would like to add your translation to the standard distribution.